-Lo and behold, Bodoque is a last name in Spain.
+Some of our family nicknames come from Spanish words or Spanish names and, lo and behold, Bodoque is a last name in Spain.
 The map above shows you where the surname appears in the different Spanish provinces, and the number of families having it.
 As you can see, there aren't many families with this last name.
 In no province at all are there ever more than 20 families with the name.
 It may be the someone with the last name Bodoque came to Guam but, since the numbers are so low, it's a small chance.

 Further research shows that bodoque is also an actual word in Spanish.
 But it has many meanings, so take your pick!

 First of all, let's go to the oldest and original meaning of the word, which goes back to Spain.
 A bodoque was a mud or clay ball thrown at a target.

 In Mexico, a bodoque can mean a ball made of anything light, like paper.
 A lot of Mexican influence came to the Marianas, because soldiers were recruited in Mexico to serve in our islands.

 Sticking with the Mexican angle, bodoque can also mean a physical lump on someone's body.